OGMA: History

 In 2016, OGMA recorded a sales volume of 195.4 million Euros and a profit of 10.1 million Euros.
 In 2019, the company appointed Alexandre Solis as Chief Executive Officer.
 In 2017, aircraft maintenance, repair and overhaul services accounted for about 70% of OGMA's total business volume.
 As of 2013, OGMA serviced approximately 40 clients from 70 countries.

 OGMA was criticised in 2020 by the Portuguese Office for the Prevention and Investigation of Accidents in Civil Aviation and Rail for faulty maintenance work that led to severe flight control problems with Air Astana Flight 1388 in 2018.
 The investigation found that insufficient quality assurance, oversight and management at OGMA contributed to the severe technical problems suffered by the aircraft in flight.

-OGMA is responsible for the fabrication of several parts for the Embraer C-390 Millennium, including the center fuselage, the fabrication and assembly of the right and left sponsons, and the depth rudders.
+OGMA is responsible for the fabrication of several parts for the Embraer C-390 Millennium, including the center fuselage, the fabrication and assembly of the sponsons, the landing gears, rear wing elevators, and parts of the rudders.
 It is also responsible for the assembly of various standard NATO equipment for the Portuguese Air Force C-390s.